braxtonhall/ziyi.zip/README.md

   - Every new tab
 - Clear history

+### HOUSEKEEPING

+- Add favicon/site.webmanifest for the web version

 ### POST RELEASE

 - Add a download link with version badge for chrome in options